The Creators Earning $50K+/Month Aren't the Best-Looking. They Have the Best Fan Engagement.

 - Don’t let engagement consume your content creation time

-- Recognize that proportional attention is better than unsustainable equal attention
+- Proportional attention is better than unsustainable equal attention

 Measuring Engagement Effectiveness